 In Japanese mythology, a mythical sea creature by the name of Namazu is believed to be a giant catfish living under the Earth.
 He is guarded by the god Kashima who holds him down by using a stone.
 When Kashima lets up on the stone, Namazu is free to swim and thrash about, causing earthquakes.

-From Aztec mythology, we have the Cipactli, a mythical sea creature who is part frog, part fish, and part crocodile.
-Apparently, the Cipactli sea monster was living in primordial waters before the creation of the Earth.
-Two warriors teamed up and killed Cipactli.and from his remains the Earth was created
+From Aztec mythology, we have the Cipactli, a mythical sea creature that is part frog, part fish, and part crocodile.
+The Cipactli sea monster was living in primordial waters before the creation of the Earth.
+Two warriors teamed up and killed Cipactli and from his remains, the Earth was created.

 Unlike the organ hippocampus in the human brain, there is a mythical sea creature from Phoenician and Greek mythology known as the Hippocampus.
 He has the lower body of a fish and the upper body of a horse, and he is said t0 have drawn the chariot of the god Poseidon.